TarekMaherL/Automation_Test/README.md

 	you need to choose which item you want to select , it's on the Second item by defualt you can change it by changing the number [2] in the end of line 68

-	you can choose the quantity it's two by defualt ( say you want to get 3 of that Item you need to change "quantity_1" --> "quantity_2"  ##Note the quantity you want  = "quantity_your quantity -1"    Line 76
+	you can choose the quantity it's two by defualt ( say you want to get 3 of that Item you need to change "quantity_1" --> "quantity_2"
+ ##Note the quantity you want  = "quantity_you will write %2"    Line 76

 	in Assertion: